mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 5. Inter module interaction can be in JVM interaction or over http or WebSocken etc. AxonIQ routes an event to an Event Bus (which can be AxonIQDB or Kafka or [pumpkin db](http://pumpkindb.org)).
 The subscriber of an event can either go over http (or an other protocol) to action on the event request.
+6. Clear separation of domain object from entity (Policy is domain object & PolicyEntity is an entity)

 NOTE: In above programming style, write needs to fast & asynchronous.
 JPA vendor does not provide async persistence but [using jpa-eclipselink](https://github.com/mgorav/jpa-eclipselink) this can be achieved.